Unico: The Fantastic Adventures of Unico

-Unico meets and befriends Katy, an abandoned cat who wishes to be a witch and is finding one to live with.
+Unico meets and befriends Katy (Chao in the Japanese version), an abandoned cat who wishes to be a witch and is finding one to live with.
 She and Unico find a small house belonging to an old woman, who Katy believes is a witch.
 Unico decides to turn her into a human girl, and she helps and befriends the old woman.
 She also meets Baron DeGhost, the lord of the forest.
 Against Unico's wishes, she decides to head to his castle, where he intends to seduce her.
 Unico rushes to save Katy, with Beezle insisting that the West Wind take him as well.
 The baron transforms into a demon after being seemingly impaled, and Beezle and Katy's grief transforms Unico into the winged unicorn once more, killing him for good before being taken again by the West Wind.

 This movie includes several songs, most of which were performed by the movie's narrators, Iruka in the original version, Joan-Carol O'Connell in the English dub, and Rocío Banquells in the Spanish dub; however, Chao/Katy's recurring theme song, Chao no Kuroneko no Uta (The Song of Black Cat Chao), was sung by Chao's voice actresses, Kazuko Sugiyama in the Japanese version, Robin Levenson in the English dub, and Liliana Abud in the Spanish dub.
 The movie's other songs include Unico no Teemu (Unico's Theme), Hontou wa Subishikute/Lonely (Beezle/Akuma-kun's image song), and Majo Neko Chao (Witch Cat Chao)/Katy The Kitty Witch, all sung by Iruka, O'Connell or Banquells.
-The credits theme Ai koso subete/Love is Everything is sung both Sumie Shima and the Japanese music group BUZZ.
+The credits theme Ai koso subete/Love is Everything is sung both by Sumie Shima and the Japanese music group BUZZ.
 For the US release, all of the songs were dubbed into English along with the spoken dialogue, except for the ending song over the closing credits, which is an instrumental in the English version.
 Unico was voiced by Katsue Miwa in the original version, Barbara Goodson in the English dub, and Matilde Vilariño in the Spanish dub.